Keurig K155 Review

 If you are thinking of investing into a performance standard industrial brewer that can handle heavy consistent use, lets consumers make a few choices in terms of size and temp, and overall, looks good without being much bigger than some of the homefront counterparts, read on.

-When the K-cup chamber is fully opened the height adds up to 16″ – so for most under cabinet use this is a pretty good size.
-The dispensing area-to-drip tray base (tray removed) clearance is about 7 3/4″” so most tumbler style to-go cups, should be no problem as most of them are 7.25″ in height on average.
+And for most under cabinet use this is a pretty good size.
+And most tumbler style to-go cups, should be no problem as most of them are 7.25″ in height on average.